simonpenel/rectree2svg/README.md

 # rectree2svg
-Build a svg phylogenetic reconciled tree with Rust
+Build a svg phylogenetic reconciled (or not) tree with Rust

 Keywords:  phylogeny, reconciled trees, phylogenetic trees